Skip to main content

 Akvavit (Aquavit)

-A traditional Scandinavian spirit flavored with herbs and spices, such as caraway or dill.
-It's typically served chilled as a snaps and is often consumed during festive occasions.
+A Scandinavian spirit flavored with herbs and spices like caraway or dill.
+It's poured chilled as a snaps, usually at holidays and other festive meals.

 spirit40%